sysl-dev/Patchwork/README.md

  Top down framework built in Love2D

 # About
- Work in progress, please follow the license per file.
+ Work in progress, please follow the licenses per file.

+This is mostly for me so I have to document it, see the [wiki](https://github.com/sysl-dev/Patchwork/wiki/Library:-Quilt-Utilities).